KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 ---
 layout: post
-title: "Powershell: Reading and writing to files"
+title: "Powershell: The many ways to read and write to files"
 date: 2017-03-18
 tags: [PowerShell,Basic]
 ---